checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 We can now once more run `checkly deploy` to see the new Check on Checkly:

-{{< figure src="/guides/images/guides-mac-cli-api-checks-on-checkly.png" alt="CLI-deployed api check on checkly" title="Our API and Browser checks on Checkly" >}}
+{{< figure src="/guides/images/guides-mac-cli-api-checks-on-checkly.png" alt="CLI-deployed api check on checkly" title="Our API and Browser Checks on Checkly" >}}

 ### Alerting